 Option Latex Flag Description As PDF pdf Download images as pdf files.
 If this is not checked, a png image is used.
 Smart Tag tag=<> Allows you to include a version's tag.
-If a tag is pro- Smart Tag tag=<> vided, version can be omitted and buildalways is im- plicit.
+If a tag is pro- vided, version can be omitted and buildalways is im- plicit.
 Cache Images buildalways (do not When caching desired, the buildalways flag should include for caching) not be included.
 If it is included, VisTrails will be called regardless of whether or not it has been called for the same host, db, version, port and vt_id.
-Include .vtl gatutl Causes the set file to be downloaded when compiling Include .vti getvtl Causes the .vtl file to be downloaded when compiling the pdf file.
+Include .vtl getvtl Causes the .vtl file to be downloaded when compiling the pdf file.
 This is useful when you want to package the workflows together with your paper for archiving.